Morocco

 You'll find us in the foothills of the Atlas Mountains in Morocco - a beautifully calm and peaceful oasis in North Africa.
 We'll be enjoying the hospitality of the Amazighe (Berbers) team who look after us with their amazing food and great hospitality.
 We're offering a week of Deep Listening and a week of Qigong and Meditation.

 This week will focus on slowing down of body and mind.
 Finding our way into stillness and uncovering peace.
 We'll do that with a combination of meditation, qigong, walking in nature, and lots of time to rest, rest, rest.
+Deep Listening is the practice of checking in with our own experience in this very moment.
+Very simple, but often overlooked when the mind finds itself called into action to judge, compare, comment on and control the experience that's arising.

 There will be a number of meditation periods each day.
 You're welcome to join some or all of them.
 We'll have discussions around some central themes such as: the usefulness of roles, time, dealing with overwhelm and whatever else turns up on the day.